 Looking at my triathlon experiences, all were memorable, but some really stand out.
 My first triathlon was an Ironman 70.3.
 I knew nothing about mass swim starts, so I put myself in the middle of the pack.
 Right after the start, a couple of guys swam over me, I inhaled water and had to spend a good 30 seconds on my back to cough it all out.
 I was very close to quitting.
 But I realized that famous phrase “Pain is temporary, glory is forever.”

 I reminded myself that there was a reason why I chose this path and I convinced myself to start swimming again.
 In the end, I managed a swim time of 33:30, biked well, and did not die on the run so I was able to finish with a time of 4:40.
 Not bad for a rookie.

 Whenever I feel down and bad, I always remind myself about that moment.
 That was the case for my first Kona qualifier race in Xiamen.
 After the swim, I felt dizzy, I barely made it to T1 and was off my pace by four minutes and had those second thoughts of throwing in the towel but I reminded myself that “It ain’t over till it is over!”
 With this in mind, I pushed hard on the bike and left everything I had on the run.
 It was worth it as it landed me that precious Kona slot.

-Congratulations on bagging first place in your age group at the recent Ironman Philippines in Subic Bay, which earned you a slot in Kailua-Kona Hawaii.
+Congratulations on bagging first place in your age group at Ironman Philippines in Subic Bay, which earned you a slot in Kailua-Kona Hawaii.
 How did you do it?